-c) Generalization Across Languages & Genres
+c) Generalization Across Languages & Genres The system may not perform as accurately on nond) Lack of Context Awareness

-The system may not perform as accurately on non-English speech or uncommon music genres that were not present in the training set.
+English speech or uncommon music gen- res that were not present in the training set.
 Additional data augmentation and multilingual training would be required for broader coverage.